FrancesCoronel/personal-website-v3/_posts/2014-03-03-granny-told-me.md

 My pessimistic side likes to nag me from time to time saying,

-“Ah, life is but chock full of mediocrity and wishful thinking.”
+"Ah, life is but chock full of mediocrity and wishful thinking."

 But then my optimistic self likes to point out,

-“Ah, life.”
+"Ah, life."